houxianxu/website-deprecated/Readme.md

 # My blog

-This is my blog, uses [Jekyll](http://jekyllrb.com/).
-I was tired of bloated, slow Wordpress that locked up all my content.
+This is my blog based on [Jekyll](http://jekyllrb.com/), and the template is from [Andrej Karpathy](http://cs.stanford.edu/people/karpathy/)